aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/finding_contours/finding_contours.md

 ### Gaussian Blur

-Gaussian Blur is used to increase the accuracy of contours finding.
+Gaussian Blur is used to increase the accuracy of contours finding, which is also know as the first step of a canny edge detector.

 <br />